Establishing what to wear in Bhutan can be overwhelming. How cold does it get? Is it conservative? What kind of things do I need for hiking?

-When I started planning for my solo trip to Bhutan, I wasn’t entirely sure about what to wear in Bhutan or what to pack to take with me.
-When I tried to search online for advice and inspiration on what to wear in Bhutan, I found all of the information to be rather vague and generic so that’s why I decided to write this guide based on my own experiences there and what I took with me.
+When I tried to search online for advice and inspiration on what to pack for my trip, I found all of the information to be rather vague and generic so that’s why I decided to write this guide based on my own experiences there and what I took with me.

 Related article: 10 Reasons Why Bhutan Should Be On Your Travel Bucket List.

 Bhutan is a relatively conservative Buddhist country.
 The Bhutanese opt for a formal approach to dress, typically wearing the traditional dress (“Kho” for men and “Kira” for women on a daily basis).

 The traditional dress consists of long skirts down to the ankle, long sleeves, and high necklines.
 It’s advisable that you exhibit similar modesty while travelling in Bhutan.

 A lot of the temples, dzongs and religious sites that you visit during your journey around the country will require you to cover up your arms and legs anyway so it’s better to be dressed appropriately at all times.

 The climate in Bhutan can vary a lot depending on both the season and the specific altitude of where you are travelling.
 As a super high-level summary, you can expect the following (general) weather conditions for the various different seasons.

 May – September: Monsoon season (perhaps best to avoid, especially if you plan on doing any trekking while in Bhutan)

 October – November: Cooler temperatures with occasional showers.